Skip to main content

 ORCID: http://orcid.org/0000-0003-4494-3687

-Sally-Ann Poulsen is Professor and Deputy Director (acting) at Griffith Institute for Drug Discovery (GRIDD), Griffith University, Brisbane, Australia.
-She holds a PhD in medicinal chemistry also from Griffith University, receiving a University Medal for academic excellence.
 Immediately following her PhD she was recipient of a Royal Society & National Health and Medical Research Council (NHMRC) Howard Florey Research Fellowship to undertake research at the University of Cambridge.
 On returning to Australia, she was awarded an Australian Research Council QEII Fellowship, followed by an Australian Research Council Future Fellowship.

-Poulsen works with collaborators in Australia and internationally, both from academia and industry on projects related to development of new chemical probes, medicinal chemistry targeting cancer and infectious disease, and fragment screening using native state mass spectrometry.
+Sally-Ann works with collaborators in Australia and internationally, both from academia and industry on projects related to the development of new chemical probes, medicinal chemistry targeting cancer and infectious disease, and fragment screening using native state mass spectrometry.
 Her research is defined by the application of chemistry expertise to address complex questions across biology.

-Jian Zhang, Associate Editor
+Jian Zhang, Associate editor

 Shanghai Jiao Tong University School of Medicine, China

-Jian Zhang is Distinguished Professor and Head of Medicinal Chemistry & Bioinformatics Center at Shanghai Jiaotong University School of Medicine.
+Jian Zhang is a Distinguished Professor and Head of the Medicinal Chemistry & Bioinformatics Center at Shanghai Jiaotong University School of Medicine.
 In addition, he is also Dean of the School of Pharmacy at Ningxia Medical University, a member of the Academic Degrees Committee of the State Council in China, and founder of Nutshell Therapeutics.

 Hayley Binch